DravenCat/LLMInferenceService/README.md

 - Contextual Memory

+    - Support contextual memory for user prompt and files

 - Session Management

+    - Enable user to switch session and delete session

 Novelty: While several LLM serving solutions exist in Python, a Rust-native implementation focusing on performance, safety, and ease of use represents a gap in the current ecosystem.
 Our solution will leverage Rust's strengths to provide better resource utilization and lower latency compared to existing alternatives.